conal/denotational-hardware/Examples/Add/Fin.lagda.md

 ::: aside
 Unitors are available in monoidal categories, which do not provide for duplicating or destroying information.
-Non-cartesian, monoidal categories include reversible computations, which suggest an answer to the [unavoidably heat-generating](https://en.wikipedia.org/wiki/Landauer%27s_principle) (diabatic) nature of the current dominant paradigm of irreversible computing.
+Non-cartesian, monoidal categories include reversible computations, which suggest a remedy for the [unavoidably heat-generating](https://en.wikipedia.org/wiki/Landauer%27s_principle) (diabatic) nature of the current dominant paradigm of irreversible computing.
 :::

 Unrolling the loop, we get `unitorᵉʳ ∘ first ⟨+⟩ ∘ assocˡ ∘ ⋯ ∘ first ⟨+⟩ ∘ assocˡ`, where `⟨+⟩ = uncurry _+_`.